After a few years of paying for your car there are always a few inevitable questions that may come to mind:

 So what should you do - trade-in your car or refinance?

 Depending on your situation, RateWorks can help by potentially saving you up to $1,200 per year while also offering one flat rate, regardless of the loan term you choose.
 After, you should also assess the value of your car to see if trading it in will get you an even lower payment.
 Then, you can compare the two scenarios and decide which is the right decision for you.
-If you're ready to see what we can do for you, get your FREE quote and start saving!
+If you're ready to see what we can do for you, contact us or get your FREE quote and start saving!